bookofproofs/bookofproofs.github.io/_sources/history/16th-century/schickard.md

 * We should note that, at a time when the Church was trying to insist that the Earth was at the centre of the universe, Schickard was a staunch supporter of heliocentric system.
 * We have mentioned above Schickard's correspondence with Kepler but he corresponded with many other astronomers including Ismael Boulliau and Pierre Gassendi.
 * The Thirty Years War (1618-1648) affected much of the later part of Schickard's life.
-* Over the next year Schickard's wife and all his children died from the plague.
 * Although Schickard's contributions were not fully recognised during his lifetime, be is remembered  today with the Wilhelm-Schickard-Institut für Informatik at the University of Tübingen and the Wilhelm-Schickard-Schule in Tübingen.

 Born 22 April 1592, Herrenberg (near Tübingen), Württemberg (now Germany).
 Died 24 October 1635, Tübingen, Württemberg (now Germany).